 As an instructor, how can you incorporate ePortfolio into your course?
 There is a very practical approach.
 You can create an ePortfolio-related assignment (or a series of assignments) in your LMS (such as Canvas, Blackboard, Sakai, Moodle, Schoology, or CN), give detailed instructions to students, and ask them to submit their ePortfolio URL.
 You can view their ePortfolio and grade the assignment directly in your LMS.

-Case One: Design an assignment that asks students to build a basic ePortfolio
+Assignment Template One: Design an assignment that asks students to build a basic ePortfolio

 If your students are just introduced to CN ePortfolio, this assignment will get them ready to add more advanced content (see cases two through four) later on.